Hall of Fame

 Katie finished with 7 victories on the Golfweek Junior Tour.
 She won her first tournament at Yankee Trace back in 2013 and has never looked back.
 She won the 2016 Tour Championship and was the 2013-2014 Girls 14 and Under Player of the Year.
 Katie ended with a 79.0 career scoring average.
 She joined the Illinois women's golf program in 2018.

-Griffin currently has 5 career victories on the Golfweek Junior Tour.
-He has finished in the top 5 15 times since August of 2017.
+Griffin racked up 5 career victories on the Golfweek Junior Tour.
+He finished in the top 5 15 times in his final 3 years.
 He had 10 top 5's in the 2017-2018 season which earned him a place on the All-Golfweek Team.
-Griffin currently sports a career scoring average of 76.6.
-When he completes high school in the spring of 2020, he will join the Ball State Cardinals golf team.
+Griffin posted a career scoring average of 76.4.
+After wrapping up his high school career, he joined the Ball State Cardinals golf team.